berrydev-ai/rubigent/README.md

 - Capture and process agent responses
 - Enable agents to utilize tools (if model permits)
 - Support for structured outputs
+- Track and report on agent execution with RunResponse and RunEvent

 ## Installation